No. 501 Squadron RAuxAF: Notable squadron members

 The squadron included several notable pilots of World War II, including Sergeant Pilot Antoni (Toni) Głowacki VM, CV and 3 bars, DFC, DFM, who shot down five German aircraft on 24 August 1940 to become the first of only two pilots to achieve "Ace-in-a-day" status during the Battle of Britain.
-Among others who achieved fighter ace status were Ken Mackenzie, "Ginger" Lacey, Stanisław Skalski, DSO, DFC and two Bar, Robert Dafforn, Paul Farnes DFM, Kenneth Lee, and Percy Morfill.
+Among others who achieved fighter ace status were Ken Mackenzie, "Ginger" Lacey, Stanisław Skalski, Robert Dafforn, Paul Farnes DFM, Kenneth Lee, Donald McKay, and Percy Morfill.
 Lacey was one of the highest scoring pilots in the Battle of Britain.
-Squadron Leader Joseph Berry, DFC & 2 bars, was the top scoring V-1 (flying bomb) ace of the squadron, though he claimed only 10 of his 61 victories whilst flying 501 squadron In addition to these unmanned missiles he also shot down three enemy aircraft.
+Squadron Leader Joseph Berry, DFC & 2 bars, was the top scoring V-1 (flying bomb) ace of the squadron, though he claimed only 10 of his 61 victories whilst flying with 501 Squadron.
+In addition to these unmanned missiles he also shot down three enemy aircraft.

 Into the jet age

 The squadron was reformed on 10 May 1946 as an Auxiliary Air Force fighter squadron at RAF Filton.
 In February 1957, Flt Lt John Crossley flew Vampire FB.9 jet WR260 beneath the Clifton Suspension Bridge, before a fatal crash into Leigh Woods.
 This was the last recorded – and only jet aircraft – flight under that bridge.
 The Squadron was disbanded in March 1957, along with all the other Auxiliary units.